 EDAS EagleEye provides analysis of every service call, message sending, and database access occurred within the distributed system to help you identify system bottlenecks and risks precisely.

 HSF is designed to ensure the reliability and security of each distributed service call.Strict authentication is implemented in every phase, from service registration and subscription to service call.

 Contrary to service throttling, service degradation pinpoints and blocks poor services that your application calls.
 This feature ensures the stable operation of your application and prevents the functionality of your application from being compromised by dependency on poor services.
 EDAS allows you to configure downgrade rules based on the response time, preventing your application from depending on poor services during traffic peaks.

 Service call monitoring

 This is another EDAS monitoring function.
 It can fully monitor the service calls made by your application in terms of the service QPS, response time, and error rate.

 EDAS allows you to configure throttling rules for the services provided by each application to ensure service stability.
 Throttling rules can be configured based on QPS and threads to ensure the system’s best operation stability during traffic peaks.

-Automated load testing
+Automated stress testing

-The automated load testing tool helps you make performance testing a part of your daily routines.All the traffic for automated testing is the actual data in the production environment.
-By controlling the weights of each service, you can perform authentic online load testing without undermining stability.
+The original automated stress testing tool helps you make performance stress testing a part of your daily routines.All the traffic for automated stress testing is the actual data in the product environment.
+By controlling the weights of each service, you can perform online stress testing without degrading the stability.